txt/se25/docs/proj1.md

 **Look at the past, sell a possible future.**

 ### What to Hand In
-Two posters and two demos from two projects that describe:
+Two posters and two "video demos" from two projects that describe:
 1. **What was done before**
 2. **What could be done to extend that**